-Advisor Training

-Brendan Minogue: Has anyone educated faculty advisors about how to address these students so that the problem alluded to won't take place?
-Some students may feel threatened and frightened instead of feeling supported.
-Advisor training may be appropriate.

-Singler: The same point was made at today's meeting with the deans.
-Deans will identify one person knowledgeable about advising these at-risk students to serve as the point person.
+Advisor Training.
+Benedia Micogene His aryone obsciefe faculty advisors about how to address these students on that the problem alluded to won't take place?
+Some students no years and at oday's meeting with the dams.
+Denas will identify one person knowledgeable about advising these at-risk students to serve as the point person.

 ACADEMIC PROGRAMS COMMITTEE: Chair Craig Campbell reported that the committee has met.
 Some people have asked about deadlines for submitting program proposals.
-The committee will accept proposals at any time, but if you want approved programs to go through Senate procedures and meet the April catalog deadline, you should get proposals to the committee by January 15.
-Later proposals may go through in time, but the committee can't guarantee that they will.
+The committee will accept proposals at any time, but if you want approved programs to go through Senate procedures and meet the April catalog deadline, you should get proposals to the committee has met.
+Some people have asked about deadlines for submitting program proposals.
+The committee will accept proposals at any time, but if you want approved programs to go through Senate procedures and meet the April catalog deadline, you should get proposals to the committee has met.

-Remember that program changes should be fairly simple at this point, given the anticipated conversion to semesters.
+Remember that program changes should be fairly simple at this point, given the anticipated conversion to semesters

-UNIVERSITY CURRICULUM COMMITTEE: Chair Anne York reported that the deadline for submitting course proposals if you want additions and changes to go into the catalog and schedule of classes is 2 January, but the deadline may be extended to January 15.
-After the committee approves proposals, the proposals must go into ten-day campus circulation, so take that into consideration.
+UNIVERSITY CURRICULIM COMMITTEE: Chair Anne York reported that the detailine for submitting course proposals if you want additions and changes to go into the catalog and schedule of classes is 2 January, but the detailine may be extended to January 15.
+After the committee approves proposals, the proposals imate go into the catalog and schedule of classes is 2 January, but the detailine may be extended to January 15.

-ACADEMIC PLANNING COMMITTEE: No report.
+ACADEMIC PLANNING COMMITTEE: No report

-INTEGRATED TECHNOLOGIES COMMITTEE: No report.
+INTEGRATED TECHNOLOGIES COMMITTEE: No report